peakhunt/stm32f103rct6_audio/README.md

 ![Demo Board](doc/prototype.png)
 ![Demo Board Back](doc/prototype_back.jpg)

 And you know what?
-It sounds not that bad!
+It doesn't sound that bad!
 Now is the time to study DSP a bit.